-China economic growth slumps to weakest since 2009, demand ebbs as trade war bites
+China economic growth slips to weakest since 2009, demand ebbs as trade war bites

 Before the data release, economists had expected China’s full-year growth to come in at 6.6 percent this year - comfortably meeting the government’s 6.5 percent target - and 6.3 percent next year.

-But following the data, some say growth could slow even more dramatically next year.
+But now some say growth could slow even more dramatically next year.

 “Looking ahead, the economic outlook is not optimistic with exports facing further headwinds as U.S. tariffs kick in and demand from emerging countries ebbs.
 GDP growth is likely to slow to 6.0-6.2 percent next year,” said Nie Wen, an analyst at Hwabao Trust Shanghai.